SECR Compliance and Reporting Guidance

-The Streamlined Energy and Carbon Reporting framework (SECR), which came into effect on 1 April 2019, was introduced to bring the benefits of carbon and energy reporting to many more UK businesses.
-Organisations in scope with a financial year that starts on or after this date will need to comply.
+The UK Streamlined Energy and Carbon Reporting framework (SECR) was introduced to bring the benefits of carbon and energy reporting to many more UK businesses.
+Organisations in scope with a financial year that starts on or after this date need to comply.

 The aim of SECR Reporting is to put green credentials into the public domain and help organisations achieve the benefits of environmental reporting.